-5.2.2.6 Summary
+5.2.3.5 Summary

-To summarise the building is of moderate size and the external walls are in excellent condition.
-The eaves lines are fully sealed.
-The roof appears in very good condition.
-Overall this building has very low potential for use by bats, our categorisation would be 3.
+To summarise, the building is of moderate size and the external walls are in excellent condition.
+The eaves lines are well-sealed, as are the barge boards and ridgeline of the roof.
+Whilst only a small fraction of roof void space remains unconverted, scattered old bat droppings were found the eaves cupboards of the property.
+Overall, this building has low potential for use by bats, our categorisation would be 5.
 Further details of our categorisation can be found in Table 1.